Kotlin/kotlin-by-example/_examples/nullSafety.md

 1. Declare a non-null String variable
 2. Declare a nullable String variable
 3. Set the nullable variable to null
-4. When infering types, the compiler assumes non-null for variables that are initialized with a value
+4. When inferring types, the compiler assumes non-null for variables that are initialized with a value

 ### Working with nulls